 Controlling the temperature in the stuffing box 4-6

 Many fluids are adversely affected by a change in their temperature, and when this change takes place, seal failure is almost sure to follow.
 The failure can take several forms:

 - One of the seal components can be destroyed.
 The elastomer, seal faces, or metal parts will almost always be altered at some degree of change in ambient temperature.

 - Coated hard faces can “heat check” (crack).

 - Carbon fillers can melt and pits can form in carbon/ graphite faces as trapped air expands and blows out pieces of the carbon.

-between the seal faces and pull out pieces of carbon also, causing small pits that will prevent you from conforming to fugitive emission standards.
+- Hydrocarbons can solidify (coke) between the seal faces and pull out pieces of carbon also, causing small pits that will prevent you from conforming to fugitive emission standards.